mattdesl/tendril-webtoy-blog-post/README.md

 Instead of using a complex and potentially CPU-intensive physics system, I decided to use simple springs on the vertices of the plant geometry.
 This makes them feel a bit more like Jell-O, but produces a fun and playful interaction.

-For each vertex in the plant stem and its leaves, I assign a `target` point (i.e. the point it should spring toward), `position` (i.e. the current computed point), and `velocity` (the speed and direction of movement).
+For each vertex in the plant stem and its leaves, I assign a `target` (i.e. the point it should spring toward), `position` (i.e. the current computed point), and `velocity` (the speed and direction of movement).
 The pseudo-code of our basic physics system might look like this:

 ```js
 // 1.
 Add a mouse force to velocity